ethereum/ethereum-org-website/src/content/edn/learn/nodes-and-clients/index.md

 ### Ethereum on a single-board computer

 The most convenient and cheap way of running Ethereum node is to use a single board computer with ARM architecture like Raspberry Pi.
 [Ethereum on ARM](https://twitter.com/EthereumOnARM) provides images of Geth, Parity, Nethermind, and Besu clients.
-Here's a simple guide on [how to build and setup an ARM client]((https://www.reddit.com/r/ethereum/comments/gf3nhg/ethereum_on_arm_raspberry_pi_4_images_release/).
+Here's a simple tutorial on [how to build and setup an ARM client](/en/edn/tutorials/run-node-raspberry-pi/).

 Small, affordable and efficient devices like these are ideal for running a node at home.